DevPlant/angularjs-training/4-scope-hierarchy/README.md

 controller, if nothing is found it'll look in the scope of "MainController", if this fails it'll look for the property on rootScope

+If you'll look at index-vanilla.html you'll see that, the "vanilla" way of defining controllers is by using functions. this will work in any browser*

 ```
     function ChildController($scope) {